jupyterlite/xeus/README.md

 ### From local environment / prefix

-When developing a xeus-kernel, it is very usefull to be able to test it in a jupyterlite without having to publish it to emscripten-forge.
-Therefore you can also use a local environment / prefix to build a jupyterlite with a custom kernel.
+When developing a xeus-kernel, it is very useful to be able to test it in JupyterLite without having to publish the kernel to emscripten-forge.
+Therefore, you can also use a local environment / prefix to build JupyterLite with a custom kernel.

 #### Create a local environment / prefix

-This workflow usually starts with creating a local conda environment / prefix for `emscripten-wasm32` with all the dependencies you need to build your kernel (here we install dependencies for `xeus-python` )
+This workflow usually starts with creating a local conda environment / prefix for the `emscripten-wasm32` platform with all the dependencies required to build your kernel (here we install dependencies for `xeus-python`).

 ```bash
 micromamba create -n xeus-python-dev \